anish2105/anish2105/README.md

 ## Hi, I'm Anish
 I'm a Full Stack Data Scientist, yet to learn alot.
-Interested in Machine Learning and Deep Learning, will be happy to collaborate for projects on above topics.
+Interested in Machine Learning and Deep Learning, will be happy to collaborate for projects on these topics.

 ## 🛠 Languages